 3. Simmer some homemade stockI like to refrigerate all my vegetable scraps throughout the week and make stock as soon as I have enough – everything from carrot tops to onion ends to tomato bits goes in a pot and simmers for a while, then is strained, cooled and used for soup, risotto, etcetera, or goes into the freezer.
-Adding fresh herbs to this is a bonus gift.
+Adding fresh herbs to this – stems and all – is a bonus gift.

 4. Freeze themFor basil only, water or steam blanch 1 minute.
 For other herbs, blanching is not necessary.
 Freeze in a single layer on cookie sheet.
 Pack into an airtight freezer storage container; bring out as needed.